euclidprobe/euclidprobe.github.io/pages/mydoc/01_kitbuild.md

 Open the bag carefully; sort your parts: solder the header and switch; attach your magnets; screw the toolboard to the mount; attach your dock; config your FW and print perfect first layers happily ever after!

 ### Step 1 – Board Preparation:
 The Euclid Probe kit will arrive in a small zip-sealed baggie.
 Beware, there are small parts that can be easily lost.
+Currently, there are 2 versions of the PCB- 5V and 24V capable.
+Assembly is the same for both.

 <img src="images\01_assembly\baggie-300x202.jpg">